-Excel is a commonly used application for sharing information around the workplace, with networked storage almost being a certain in all workplaces, some information may need to be kept from wondering eyes.
+Excel is a commonly used application for sharing information around the workplace.
+With networked storage almost being a given in all workplaces, some information may need to be kept from wandering eyes.
 Using the below guide, you'll be able to create a workbook that will automatically check the windows user that is logged in and allow / disallow access to the workbook.

 This has been tested on Excel 2014 and later and Windows 10.
 Previous versions should work, but may not.